 “Winter” is peppered with its silvery pizzicato note from the high strings that made me sit still in silence and pay attention.

-“Summer”, which evolved into thunderstorms as its final sound, which was the path I was on at that time back in 2012.
+“Summer”, which evolved into thunderstorms as its final sound, was the path I was on at that time back in 2012.

 And now here I am, four years later, in a different season of my life: